Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Abstract

 \section{Abstract}

-Recent analyses combining DESI DR2 BAO, Planck CMB, and Pantheon$+$ SNe have reported mild but intriguing deviations from the $\Lambda$CDM model.
-A central challenge is to determine whether these deviations reflect genuine dynamical dark energy behavior or instead arise from cross-probe inconsistencies, prior choices, or mismatches in likelihood construction.
-Previous work demonstrated that imposing a biased supernova-motivated prior on $\Omega_{m0}$ can artificially displace the BAO-inferred $(\oo,\,\wa)$ values from the $\Lambda$CDM expectation.
-A complementary pedagogic study further showed that the differing degeneracy geometries of BAO, CMB, and SNe can generate apparent dark energy evolution even when the underlying cosmology is exactly $\Lambda$CDM.
-In this manuscript, we develop a controlled tension injection framework that provides a systematic means of quantifying how probe-level tensions influence inferred dark energy parameters.
+{ Recent analyses combining DESI DR2 BAO, Planck CMB, and Pantheon$+$ SNe have reported mild deviations from the $\Lambda$CDM model.
+A central challenge is to determine whether these deviations reflect genuine dark-energy evolution or instead arise from cross-probe inconsistencies, prior choices, or mismatches in likelihood construction.
+Previous work demonstrated that imposing a biased supernova-motivated prior on $\Omega_{m0}$ can artificially displace the BAO-inferred $(\omega_0,\omega_a)$ values from the $\Lambda$CDM expectation.
+A complementary pedagogic study further showed that differing degeneracy geometries among BAO, CMB, and SNe can generate apparent dark-energy evolution even when the underlying cosmology is exactly $\Lambda$CDM.
+Here we present a controlled tension-injection framework designed as a simplified mock-based diagnostic tool for studying how selected probe-level inconsistencies propagate into inferred dark-energy parameters.
 Self-consistent BAO, CMB, and SNe mock datasets are augmented with parameterized shifts in $(\Omega_{m0}, H_0)$, supernova absolute calibration, and the BAO sound-horizon scale $r_d$.
-The resulting datasets are analyzed through a unified MCMC pipeline, enabling a direct assessment of how these controlled tensions propagate into biases in $(\oo, \wa)$ and the pivot equation-of-state parameter $\wpp$.
-This forecasting framework provides practical guidance for identifying probe combinations that are most susceptible to spurious signatures of dynamical dark energy, and helps ensure robust multi-probe inference in forthcoming precision surveys.
+The resulting datasets are analyzed through a unified MCMC pipeline, enabling a direct assessment of how these controlled tensions propagate into biases in $(\omega_0,\omega_a)$ and the pivot equation-of-state parameter $\omega_p$.
+The results should be interpreted within the restricted setup adopted here: the late-time sector is described in the CPL parametrization and the CMB is represented through compressed distance priors.
+In this sense, the framework is intended primarily as an illustrative and diagnostic device for identifying probe combinations and degeneracy directions that are more vulnerable to tension-induced dynamical-dark-energy-like shifts, rather than as a parametrization-independent or fully realistic prediction tool.}